gruppe-i-co-design/paper/paper.md

 The software implementation in contrast to the hardware implementation was a much more straight forward process.
 We used Vitis 2020.1 to connect our Zybo board to our computer and created a C file that would be used to implement the algorithm.
 For testing, we used the built-in Vitis console.

 For our first algorithm, we made an effort to implement an IP implementation.
 Troubleshooting and implementation turned out to be an immensely time-consuming process.
-Seeing that the implementation of the IP would not have had a significant impact on our vision or result for our paper, we chose to exclude it.
+Seeing that the implementation of the IP would not have had a significant impact on our vision or result for our paper, we chose to exclude it from the final discussion and consideration, however we left the results for the particularly interested.
+See @sec:ip-implementation-appendix.

 # Results

 In this section, we are going to presenting the results we gathered through to applying our methods.
-The suggested methods were synthesized and simulated using Vivado 2020.1 and Vitis 2020.1 and located on a Digilent Zynq-7000 Development Board with a Digilent Zybo Z7 ARM/ FPGA.
-The array sorting algorithms used were Selection Sort, Linear Cell Sort, and Odd-even Sort algorithm.
-The results were measured by simulating and outputting the data on the simulation waveform.
+Firstly we will give a quick overview comparable results from Vivado, and then we will go into each algorithm and the corresponding software and hardware implementations.

 ## Overview of implementations

+The different implementations were synthesized and simulated using Vivado 2020.1.
+The most of the results here were gathered through the Vivado interface using the provided analysis tools.

+In @tbl:lines-of-code we can see the overview of the number of files and lines of code for each implementation.
+The number of lines can be an indicator of complexity, but it must be used carefully as code can, of course, be optimized for size.
+In our case, we have tried to follow a consistent formatting style in addition to not optimizing for size.
+Another important note is that we are only counting lines of code, not comments or blank lines, and also only code which is part of the implementation of the algorithm, so no test benches or code for displaying arrays etc.

 | Implementation                 | Files | Lines |
 |--------------------------------|------:|------:|